Where History, Craft, and Couture Come to Life

 Unique & Special Events

 Our museum goes beyond preserving patterns; we leverage these unique artifacts to celebrate the artistry and glamour of the Golden Age of Couture and Hollywood through a variety of engaging exhibits and events.
-From special presentations like Coronation Couture, Audrey Hepburn photography exhibit, to exclusive book signings, such as "Balenciaga: Through the Lens of Tom Kublin," we bring the stories of fashion's most iconic moments and figures to life.
+From special exhibits like Coronation Couture, Paris Night Looks, James Galanos 100th Birthday Tribute, to exclusive book signings, such as "Balenciaga: Through the Lens of Tom Kublin," we bring the stories of fashion's most iconic moments and figures to life.

 Help us with Conservation & Digitization